dineshbali18/GDP-2/README.md

 **Dashboard implementation UI**\
 For the dashboard, design a scrollable layout in React Native that highlights key financial metrics, such as total income, expenses, and savings goals, using card components. \
 Integrate data visualizations like bar and pie charts through react-native-chart-kit to display spending patterns by category.
-Use icons and color coding to quickly differentiate metrics, creating an organized, intuitive interface.\
+Use icons and color coding to quickly differentiate metrics, creating an organized, intuitive interface.

+\
+**Secure Bank Account Integration for BearCat Finance** To enable secure bank account connections within the BearCat Finance app, consider APIs like Plaid, Yodlee, or TrueLayer.\
+These APIs provide access to account details, transactions, and balances while ensuring compliance with industry standards such as PCI-DSS and PSD2.\
+With available SDKs, integration becomes straightforward, and a strong emphasis on user consent, data encryption, and regulatory compliance upholds data security throughout the process.